dibakash/IITM-PDSA/week_2/lecture_1.md

 ---

-Let's imagine a hypothetical video game where there are several objects on the screen that can attack the each other based on the closest distance.
+Let's imagine a hypothetical video game where several objects on the screen can attack each other based on the closest distance.

 So, the task is to find the closest pairs of objects.
-One can think of a naive algorithm (brute force approach) that has running time of $n^2$.
+One can think of a naive algorithm (brute force approach) that has a running time of $n^2$.
 More precisely, we need to compare $n$ objects to $(n-1)$ objects and divide it by 2 as we don't need distance from both directions.
-So, number of comparisons needed:
+So, the number of comparisons needed:

 $$\frac{n(n-1)}{2} = \frac{n^2 -n }{2}\sim n^2$$

 <div style="text-align:center;">(asymptotically equivalent to <code>n<sup>2</sup></code> )</div>

-Let's say there exist a clever algorithm that takes time $n\log n$
+Let's say there exists a clever algorithm that takes time $n\log n$

 What would be the impact of the naive algorithm and the clever algorithm on running time for this problem?